 All Scholarships are awarded in mid-October each year, when all students have registered.

 Inclusive Centenaries Scholarship Scheme - To mark Ireland’s Decade of Centenaries and celebrate the diversity of Irish society in 2016, NUI Galway announced a new, merit-based Inclusive Centenaries Scholarship Scheme in June 2016.
-This national scheme aims to assist high-achieving, second-level school leavers from Ireland’s newest communities to pursue their third-level educational goals at NUI Galway, to realise their full potential, and to contribute to shaping Ireland of today and tomorrow.
+It aims to assist high-achieving, second-level school leavers from Ireland’s newest communities to pursue their third-level educational goals at NUI Galway, to realise their full potential, and to contribute to shaping Ireland of today and tomorrow.
 More

 Full Details of all NUI Galway Scholarships are available here

-NUIM offers a number of scholarships, which include the following:
+NUIM offers a number of scholarships:

 - Entrance Scholarships - €1,000 is awarded to each first-year student who achieves a minimum of 550 points or more in the Leaving Certificate.
 Students with 525 – 545 points receive an award of €500.
 Details available here